All Products

 • Multi-master Cluster (Limitless) Edition PolarDB for MySQL clusters do not support this feature.

-• If the source database has a Database Type of MySQL and the Access Method is not Alibaba Cloud Instance, the source database must be in global transaction identifier (GTID) mode.
-The tables to be synchronized must use a transactional storage engine, such as InnoDB.
+• If the source database Database Type is MySQL and Access Method is not Alibaba Cloud Instance, the source database must be in global transaction identifier (GTID) mode, and the tables must use a transactional storage engine such as InnoDB.

-• A single table to be synchronized cannot exceed 200 GB.
+• A single table cannot exceed 200 GB.

 Usage notes

-• Data-clearing DDL operations in the source database may cause data loss, especially if the incremental write module restarts after the operation.
+Running a data-clearing DDL operation such as TRUNCATE in the source database while Exactly-Once write is active may cause data loss, especially if the incremental write module restarts after the operation.
 You are responsible for ensuring data consistency.

-• Full and incremental synchronization tasks create a database or schema named dts in the destination instance.
-These tasks also create multiple transactional tables in the database or schema.
-Do not perform DML operations on these transactional tables while the DTS task is running.
+Full and incremental synchronization tasks create a database or schema named dts in the destination instance and populate it with transactional tables.
+Do not perform DML operations on these tables while the DTS task is running.

 2. Set Enable Exactly-Once Write to Yes.